me9hanics/wikidata-SparQL-data-collection/README.md

     Maison Van Gogh, between 1879-1880

-We could get all this information by using a SparQL query, simplifying the process.
-Let's see how an example of a SparQL query:
+<br>We could also get all this information by writing our SparQL query.
+Let's see an example of a SparQL query, which we can run with the `sparql_query` function:

   ```sparql
     person_name = "Vincent van Gogh"